Two to Make It Right: Commercial reception

-"Two to Make It Right" reached number 2 on the Billboard Hot 100 chart in the US in February 1990, staying there for two weeks.
+"Two to Make It Right" reached number two on the Billboard Hot 100 chart in the US in February 1990, staying there for two weeks.
 The song also spent one week at the top of the Billboard Hot Dance Club Play chart in January 1990 and twelve weeks on the chart.

 Two notable live performances of the song have been uploaded to YouTube.
 One was during the 1990 MDA Telethon, which is the only known version to include a rap by Michelle Visage, which was performed live, while the song was likely lip-synced.
-The other was a performance on the The Mickey Mouse Club in 1989.
+The other was a performance on The Mickey Mouse Club in 1989.
 What is notable about this performance is that a pre-recorded version of the song was played afterward, when the members taught two of the hosts the basics of voguing, which sounded exactly the same.
 This shows that the group was lip-syncing.